 A goods van body has been refurbished at Oaklands College and it is planned to site this in the car park at Smallford station alongside the platform, where it will hold an SSAWHS exhibition and be opened to the public on various occasions throughout the year.
-It requires a structure to be built to support and access the goods van - this remains subject to funding.
+The structure to support and access the goods van has been recently completed.
 SSAWHS hold an annual open day at Smallford station which should be supported by SADC.